ScooterCoinWallet/wallet-pos/doc/build-osx.md

 **Note**: You only need Berkeley DB if the wallet is enabled (see [*Disable-wallet mode*](/doc/build-osx.md#disable-wallet-mode)).

-## Build Litecoin-PoS Core
+## Build Scootercoin Core

-1. Clone the Litecoin-PoS Core source code:
+1. Clone the Scootercoin Core source code:
     ```shell
     git clone https://github.com/bitcoin/bitcoin
     cd bitcoin
     ```

-2. Build Litecoin-PoS Core:
+2. Build Scootercoin Core:

-    Configure and build the headless Litecoin-PoS Core binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Scootercoin Core binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.
     ```shell